Prosecutor: Dunkin’ cup led to arrest of man charged in brutal attack, rape of woman at Middlesex Fells Reservation

 Spiros noted that investigators then reviewed surveillance footage at the Dunkin’ and found an image consistent with McCue purchasing the cup of coffee in question.

-Defense attorneys told the court that McCue has been living with schizophrenia and not taking his medication.
+McCue allegedly admitted to the crime, telling police that he has been living with schizophrenia and not taking his medication.

-McCue was ordered to meet with a doctor to determine competency and criminal responsibility.
+“Before he purchased the coffee at the Dunkin’ Donuts, he had left his apartment with the intention of hurting someone,” Spiros said.
+“He later indicated that he left the apartment with the intention to kill someone.”

+The victim told investigators that McCue tossed his jacket over her and left her for dead, according to Spiros.

 An investigation remains ongoing.